How to Capture Dividends That Other Investors Miss

 Normally, it would not make sense to exercise a call option ahead of expiration.
-This is because call contracts typically trade at a slight (or not-so-slight) premium to the intrinsic or book value.
+This is because call contracts typically trade at a slight (or not-so-slight) premium to the intrinsic value.
 This premium is due to the fact that the stock price could move higher and the owner of the call option contract could generate even more profits.

 Since call options trade at a premium to the value of actually exercising them, it would make more sense to sell these calls in the open market (for a premium price) rather than exercising them and profiting from buying the stock at a lower price.